The Commercial tab

 Cost breakdown

-The split of cost categories across your vehicles: how much of your spend goes to purchase price, shipping, customs, workshop, and other categories.
-Uses the cost categories from your organisation settings.
+The split of cost categories across your vehicles: how much of your spend goes to Purchase, Transport, Taxes & Duties, Parts & Labour, Preparation, and Other.

 Landed vs sale by make